-Broad Integrative Knowledge Outside Major (18+ credits)
+Broad Integrative Knowledge Outside Major (18+ credits) Bachelor of Arts, Bachelor of Social Work

-Bachelor of Arts

 This requirement can be met in one of two ways:

 1. Completion of a minor

 The minor must be outside of a student's major school, unless within the College of Arts & Sciences.
 If within the CAS, then the minor must be outside of the student's major.